Kandru/farmsim-status-plugin/README.md

 ## Plugin Installation (manual)

 1. Download and extract the latest release from the [GitHub releases page](https://github.com/Kandru/farmsim-status-plugin/releases/)
-2. Move the .zip file into your mods directory like every other mod
+2. Move the .zip file into your mods directory like every other mod on both server and client
-3. Restart game/server
+3. Restart game / server

 ## Plugin Update (manual)